 Whether it’s condensation, air conditioning leaks, leaks from groundwater or pipes, it can have devastating effects on museums and galleries.

 Leak Detection solutions alert facility managers at the first sign of a leak so they can take remedial action.
 For example, temperature and humidity sensors can be placed on wall ducts close to the display area, or on the periphery of particularly sensitive areas.
 Temperature and humidity sensors can be installed at the top of floor-to-ceiling tiles to provide early warning of leaks from upper floors, pipes, and roofs, ensuring quick intervention to avoid flooding throughout the exhibition or gallery.

 More than 50,000 works of art are stolen worldwide each year, with a street value of between $6 billion and $8 billion a year.
 Therefore, maintaining the safety of the museum is of paramount importance.
 As below are many ways to help keep museums safe with IoT solutions.

 In the smart museum, IoT sensors connected to doors, windows, and cultural relics display cases can immediately remind the museum of security when opened and closed to detect and prevent intrusions.
 Motion and vibration sensors could also be installed in and around works of art that would sound alarms, mute or other signals if they were touched, signaling to museum staff that theft might have occurred.

 Individual Artwork Tracking

-With near-field communication and Bluetooth low-power beacons, IoT sensors is able to track artworks wherever they go and provide critical data about their condition.
-Moreover, it also help prevent theft with real-time status monitoring.
+With near-field communication and Bluetooth low-power beacons, IoT sensors are able to track artworks wherever they go and provide critical data about their condition.
+Moreover, it also helps prevent theft with real-time status monitoring.

 PIR sensors enable museum guards to secure the museum after closure, sending real-time alerts of irregular movement to the main security center for instant action.